Gilmond/code-labs/docs/ci-vso.md

 * Set the projects field to `**\*.csproj`
 * Set the arguments field to `--configuration $(BuildConfiguration)`
     * The `$(BuildConfiguration)` part will be expanded by the build process with the value in the variable we just defined.
-* Hit 'Save & queue', notice in the popup there's no an entry for the variable we defined:
+* Hit 'Save & queue', notice in the popup there's now an entry for the variable we defined:

 ![Build variables](../images/vso-build-variables.png)